Everything you need to know about Royal Caribbean's free trial cruises

-Following the new Conditional Framework Order for sailing in the U.S., Royal Caribbean may be looking for volunteers to trial cruises.
+Following the new Conditional Framework Order for sailing in the U.S., Royal Caribbean is looking for volunteers for free trial cruises.

-The call for volunteers for trial sailings comes as the CDC ( U.S. Centers for Disease Control and Prevention) dropped their ‘No Sail’ order last week and introduced a new Conditional Framework with a phased approach to resuming sailings.
+The call for volunteers for trial sailings comes as the CDC ( U.S. Centers for Disease Control and Prevention) dropped their ‘No Sail’ order and introduced a new Conditional Framework with a phased approach to resuming sailings.
 The cruise line then set up a website leading to a questionnaire for those interested in taking part in the free test cruises.